dapr/proposals/20240921-CIRS-release-process.md

 ## Background

 The release process is currently manual, this includes ensuring tests have passed as well as kicking off a release.
-This removes the onus on maintainers on to dedicate time during the endgame and the release team can perform releases confidently with a defined workflow by maintainers.
+This removes the onus on maintainers to dedicate time during the endgame and the release team can perform releases confidently with a defined workflow by maintainers.